DataHighway-DHX/documentation/docs/whitepaper.md

 #### Background & Benefits

-Token mining is a proven technique used by ChainX [13].
+Token mining is a proven technique used by ChainX Whitepaper <a href="#reference-b31f7c" class="pretty-link-colored">[b31f7c]</a>.
 In the DH we calculate a user's "virtual" voting power and "real" voting power based on each of their native and ICBAs, and then reward them with a proportion of the daily block reward as mining revenue in DHX.
 In addition to this on the DH we provide a MSB for combining different means of PoP such as ICBA on top of their block authoring rewards (when validating or nominating).

 Allows users from other chains to participate and profit in DHX, even if they want to keep their holding in the other chain.
 Initially users will be able to connect the following assets they hold with the DH: